Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Dynamics

-To better understand the physics of the optimization from Kerr nonlinearity, we give the analytical form in the limit $\kappa_c \ll \omega_{c}$ and for weak coupling.
-The steady-state mean phonon occupancy is approximately given by \begin{widetext}
+To better understand the inherent mechanism of the optimization from Kerr nonlinearity, we give the analytical form in the limit $\kappa_c \ll \omega_{c}$ and within weak coupling regime.
+The mean final phonon occupancy is approximately given by \begin{widetext}